mcantcode/Exp-Calculator/README.md

 ## Installation

-Before installing Exp Calculator, ensure [Clang](https://clang.llvm.org) is installed.
+Before installing the Exp Calculator, ensure [Clang](https://clang.llvm.org) is installed.
 If not, install it first.

 After installing Clang, open the command line and run the following command to clone the Exp Calculator GitHub repository: